-Recommended Cancellations for FY17 (updated Oct.
-13th):
+Recommended Cancellations for FY17 (updated December 12, 2016):

-Please login with your campus ID/Password to view an initial list of recommended cancellations for FY17.
-The list includes journals (also newspapers and magazines), databases, memberships, and collections tools that have been recommended by the Collections Steering Committee for cancellation based on input from subject librarians.
-In most cases subject librarians have already consulted with academic departments to identify these titles.
+Please login with your campus ID/Password to view the lists of recommended cancellations for FY17.
+The lists include journals (also newspapers and magazines), databases, memberships, and collections tools that have been recommended by the Collections Steering Committee for cancellation based on input from faculty and subject librarians.
+In most cases subject librarians have already consulted with academic departments and faculty liaisons that have responded to identify these titles.
 In addition to the titles listed here, the University Libraries are reducing book/one-time purchase expenditures by over \$400,000.00 to help meet our goal of decreasing collections expenditures by \$1.2 million this year.
-We are also negotiating with Elsevier, Oxford, Sage, Springer, and Wiley to reduce our expenditures on the journal packages that we license with these publishers.
-A separate list of titles canceled as a result of the journal package negotiations will be shared in December.